GabyHon/ProfPrac_LabTest_2/README.md

 # How to build and test

-The `make test` runs an integration test which uses an input and output file while the `make test_unit` runs the unit tests in the file `bmi.cpp` which .
+The `make test` runs an integration test which uses an input and output file while the `make test_unit` runs the unit tests in the file `bmi.cpp` which test the categories, height conversion, and weight conversion functions.

 ```
 make